mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 tcp_client.close()
 ```

-## When MMDAgent-EX serves as the client
+## MMDAgent-EX as Client

-Here are the settings and program example when an external program serves as the server, and MMDAgent-EX connects as a client.
+Configuration and example programs for when an external program acts as the server and MMDAgent-EX connects as a client.

-### Launching MMDAgent-EX as a TCP/IP Client
+### Configuration: Start MMDAgent-EX as a TCP/IP Client

-In the .mdf file, set `Plugin_Remote_EnableClient=true` and the hostname and port number of the server to connect to.
+In the .mdf, set `Plugin_Remote_EnableClient=true` and specify the hostname and port to connect to, as shown below.

 {{<mdf>}}
 Plugin_Remote_EnableClient=true